dagger/dagger/docs/current/guides/723462-use-secrets.md

 ## Create and use a secret

-he Dagger API provides the following queries and fields for working with secrets:
+The Dagger API provides the following queries and fields for working with secrets:

 - The `setSecret` query creates a new secret from a plaintext value.
 - A `Container`'s `withMountedSecret()` field returns the container with the secret mounted at the named  filesystem path.